City of Los Angeles v. Patel: Circuit court of appeals

 Patel appealed to the Ninth Circuit court, where it was heard by a three judge panel consisting of judges Harry Pregerson, Richard R. Clifton, and Carlos Bea.
 The court, in a 2-1 decision, affirmed the decision of the district court on the same grounds.

 En banc rehearing

 The Patels then requested that the case be reheard en banc, before a larger panel of judges in the Ninth Circuit.
-The en banc court found that the owners did, in fact, have a possessory interest in the registry and an expectation of privacy.
-The fact that this was hotel property and there was a reasonable expectation of privacy placed the documents under the warrant requirement of the Fourth Amendment.
-The court reversed on a 7-4 vote.
+The en banc court found that the owners, in fact, had a possessory interest in the registry and an expectation of privacy.
+The fact that it was hotel property and that there was a reasonable expectation of privacy placed the documents under the warrant requirement of the Fourth Amendment.
+The court reversed on a 7–4 vote.

 After the ruling, the City of Los Angeles filed a petition for certiorari to the Supreme Court, which the Court granted on October 20, 2014.